-- By keeping pressure on the cooling system, they raise the boiling point of the engine coolant.
+- By keeping pressure in the cooling system, they raise the boiling point, of the engine coolant.

-- Rad caps allow coolant to flow to the expansion recovery tank; when coolant gets hot, expands, and pressures increase.
+- Rad caps, allow coolant to flow to the recovery tank, when coolant gets hot, expands, and pressures increase.

-- As the system cools down; they allow coolant to return to the engine from the expansion recovery tank.
+- As the system cools down, they allow coolant, to return to the engine, from the coolant recovery tank.

-So, A bad radiator cap can cause the engine to overheat at lower temperatures.
-As a result, This will cause the coolant to boil over to the expansion tank.
-A radiator cap that is faulty; could also prevent coolant from returning to the engine.
-This would create a vacuum and cause the radiator hoses to collapse.
+Consequently, a bad radiator cap, can cause the engine to overheat, at lower temperatures.
+As a result, this will cause the coolant, to boil over to the recovery tank.
+Rad caps that are faulty, could also prevent coolant from, returning to the engine.
+This would create a vacuum and cause, the radiator hoses to collapse.

 Leaking Engine Coolant

-If your coolant is leaking, it could mean your radiator cap is bad.
-If the cap isn’t releasing excess pressure properly; that pressure can force the coolant to leak.
-Usually, At the point of least resistance.
-This can be from the cap, a hose, engine gaskets; the water pump or even from the radiator itself.
+So, if your coolant is leaking, it could mean your radiator cap is bad.
+If the cap isn’t releasing excess pressure properly, that pressure can force the coolant to leak.
+Usually, at the point of least resistance.
+This can be from the rad caps, a hose, engine gaskets, the water pump or even from, the radiator itself.

 Engine Running Hot And Overheating

-If your temperature gauge starts reading high; your radiator cap could be at fault.
-It could mean the cap is failing to maintain the correct pressure.
+If your temperature gauge starts reading high, your radiator cap, could be at fault.
+Consequently, it could mean the cap, is failing to maintain the correct pressure.

-Coolant flows into the reservoir tank as it expands.
-The radiator cap is released by the pressure; and the coolant flows toward the overflow tank.
-With a bad radiator cap, the coolant will get released too quickly; and cause the reservoir to boil over.
+Coolant flows into the recovery tank, as it expands.
+The radiator cap, is released by the pressure and the coolant, flows toward the overflow tank.
+With a bad rad caps, the coolant will get released too quickly and cause, the recovery tank to boil over.

 Collapsed Radiator Hose

-You may have a bad radiator cap if a radiator hose collapses.
-Vacuum won’t be released by the radiator cap and will cause the radiator hose to collapse.
+You may have a bad radiator cap, if a radiator hose collapses.
+Therefore, vacuum won’t be released by the radiator cap and will cause, the radiator hose to collapse.